jackyhsiung/piano-infilling-demo/README.md

 # inpainting-demo-page

-## Problems to solve
+## To-Do
-1. identify context and inference
-2. midi-player stops during the space
-3. switch between models
-4. layout
+1. Responsive
+2. Fix the defects of going back to top after clicking the tab
+3. Change data
+4. Change repo name to infilling
+5. Change Sond font
+6. Add other songs